svenlatham/svenlatham-beer/_beer/leffe-blonde.md

 ---
 name: Leffe Blonde
 description: A popular blonde drink from Belgium, brewed by AB InBev.
+Note, a separate version is brewed for the UK market that is notably different in taste.
-strength: 6.6% (6.0% in UK)
+strength: 6.6%
 country: be
 brewery: AB InBev
 ---